Kevin Young on His Book “Night Watch,” Inspired by Death and Dante

 To get them both, I think that they were kind of a little bit looking

+askance at you, but I think there's something about that that's really powerful.
 And they also have sometimes lutes or instruments, and they were wonderful singers.

 And then upon their freedom, they sang and toured Europe and were, you know, their harmonies were incredibly close, as you can imagine, and were reportedly just incredible.

-Yes, yes.
-Their family, you know, ended up back in the Carolinas, you know, in that same property.
+you know, ended up back in the Carolinas, you know, in that same property.

-you know, and sometimes as we, but they thought of themselves as one being in many instances.
+and sometimes as we, but they thought of themselves as one being in many instances.
 What was your source material for this?
 Is there a famous biography?

-There's some biographies, but I actually tracked down, you know, me, I'm a bit of a collector person, so I tracked down a lot of their early pamphlets, you know, from
+There's some biographies, but I actually track down, you know me, I'm a bit of a collector person, so I track down a lot of their early pamphlets, you know, from the 19th century and late 1860s, 70s.

+This is it now archives archives in various places.
 Yeah, but I mean, I tracked them down for me.

-Like, I wanted to hold them and own the pamphlets because these are how they describe themselves, you know.
+Like, I wanted to like hold them and own the pamphlets because these are how they describe themselves, you know.
 And I wanted to get as close to that as possible, to think about how they wrote

 themselves into existence.
 And it has their songs in there and various things, and some of that made their way into the poem.